EU solidarity with Ukraine

-The preferred language of browsing can be selected from the drop-down list box in the top right-hand corner on the homepage.
+Pick the language you want to use for browsing from the drop-down list box in the top right corner of the homepage.

-You will be redirected to the European Commission Authentification Service ‘EUlogin’, where you can create a new account.
+You will be redirected to the European Commission authentication service, EU Login, where you can create a new account.

-Please bear in mind that your user account can be deleted automatically from TED if it remains inactive for longer than 90 days.
-An automatic email will be sent to your email address before deleting.However, you can reactivate your account within 4 weeks, from the day of the automatic email, by just clicking on the link you can find in the email.
+Your account will be deleted automatically if it remains inactive for longer than 90 days.
+An automatic email will be sent to your email address before deletion.

 To log in, go to the TED homepage.